 - Return slowly to the initial position.

-Planks are one of the best exercises to work our core and rectus abdominis.
-If you want to do it correctly, it is imperative to have the whole area in tension during the entire exercise.
+Planks are one of the best exercises to work our core muscles and rectus abdominis.
+However, if you want to do it correctly, it is imperative to have the whole area in tension during the entire exercise.

 - Place yourself face down on a mat supported by your forearms and the tips of your feet.